sjwjames/ttenv/README.md

 * TargetTracking-v1 : A double integrator target model with Kalman Filter belief tracker.
 A dynamic model of each target follows a double integrator and Kalman Filter is used for the belief estimate.
 A target state of each target consists of its x,y position and xdot, ydot.

+* TargetTracking-v1_1 : A double integrator target model with Particle Filter belief tracker.
+A dynamic model of each target follows a double integrator and Particle Filter is used for the belief estimate.
+A target state of each target consists of its x,y position and xdot, ydot.

 * TargetTracking-v2 : SE2 Target model with UKF belief tracker
 A dynamic model of each target follows the SE2 dynamics with a certain control policy for linear and angular velocities.
 The target state consists of x, y, and yaw.